Fred-A-M/george-and-fred/README.md

 ## Features

 - Player vs. Computer gameplay.
-- Ability to choose the size of the deck from three options before starting.
+- Ability to choose the size of the deck before starting.
 - Simple and engaging card-based attribute comparison mechanics.
-- Fun, cartoonish mutant characters with unique attributes.
+- Fun, cartoonish characters with unique attributes.

 ## Installation